| | | | | |

 Why would someone want an ear warmer headband instead of a hat?
 Ear warmers are nice for those that like to have their hair up in a bun or ponytail.
 We’ve probably all tried putting a winter hat on over a ponytail before and noticed that it looks a little weird, or won’t cover our ears because of our hair taking up space inside the hat.

 Crochet headband ear warmers are also really nice when it’s chilly, but not quite cold enough for a hat.
 You can keep your ears warm, but not keep your head covered.
-These can be really helpful during cold-weather outdoor exercise.
+These can be really helpful when going for a walk or a run outside in cold weather.

 Teen girl wearing a crochet headband ear warmer in shades of taupe and teal.
 She has hair dyed teal and glasses and is standing in snowy woods.
 Text reads: Banana Moon Studio.